IHaskell/IHaskell/ihaskell-display/ihaskell-widgets/MsgSpec.md

 ### Buffer paths
 To display some widgets, we need to use the `buffer_paths`.
 It's only an array with arrays of keys on how to get to the fields that are to considered a byte stream.
 For example, in an image widget, `buffer_paths` would be the array `[ ["value"] ]`, which means that `state.value` is a buffer path.
-The buffers are specified in the header, so the n-th buffer corresponds to the n-th buffer path.
+The buffers are sent in the header of the message, just before the data, so the n-th buffer corresponds to the n-th buffer path in the array.

 ```json
 "data": {